 Since cryptocurrency is treated as “property” under IRS rules, that means the same capital gains rules apply to taxes on cryptocurrency gains.
 So if you had losses from your crypto investments in 2021, make sure to read this crypto tax guide to save up to $3,000 on your income taxes.

 Do some of your clients own crypto?
 Do they have to explain to you what cryptocurrency is?
 Would you like to improve your expertise in the area of crypto taxation?
 If you answered yes to any of these questions, this crypto tax guide is for you!

-Download now to learn everything you need to know about how to help your clients prepare and file their crypto taxes.
+Learn everything you need to know about how to help your clients prepare and file their crypto taxes with our guide.